 GET A FREE CONSULTATION WITH LARRY PITT

 Living with a disability is hard; choosing the right lawyer for your needs doesn’t have to be.
 If you have become permanently disabled, or if your application for benefits has been denied, Larry Pitt & Associates is here to help.
-Please call 888-PITT-LAW or fill out our contact form to schedule a free consultation with one of Norristown’s premier Social Security disability lawyers.
-Our firm proudly represents clients in and around Berks County, Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County.
+Please call 888-PITT-LAW or fill out our contact form to schedule a free consultation with one of Norristown’s premier Social Security disability attorneys.
+Our firm proudly represents clients in and around:

-At Larry Pitt & Associates, our experienced Social Security Disability attorneys have spent more than three decades securing financial assistance through the disability claims process.
-Your Social Security Disability lawyer will guide you through the complex Social Security Disability claim process and answer all your questions along the way so that you can regain control over your life and your finances.
+At Larry Pitt & Associates, our experienced disability attorneys have spent more than three decades securing financial assistance through the disability claims process.
+Your Social Security Disability attorney will guide you through the complex Social Security Disability claim process and answer all your questions along the way so that you can regain control over your life and your finances.

-If you have suffered a long-term, permanent, or even fatal disability anywhere in Berks, Bucks, Delaware, Chester, Montgomery, or Philadelphia Counties, we want to hear your story and secure for you the Pennsylvania Social Security disability benefits you are entitled to under the law.
+If you have suffered a long-term, permanent, or even fatal disability anywhere in Berks, Bucks, Delaware, Chester, Montgomery, or Philadelphia Counties, we want to hear your story and secure for you the Social Security Disability Insurance benefits you are entitled to under the law.

 This is an insurance program for workers who become unable to work due to a disability.
 The Social Security Administration (SSA) is responsible for the operation and administration of this fund.
 Money for this fund comes from the “FICA” tax withheld from workers’ pay and employer contributions.
 People who have worked and paid FICA tax for at least five of the ten years prior to the onset of their disability are usually covered.
 Depending upon age, others may be qualified to receive benefits with fewer years of work.

 Eligibility for SSDI benefits in Pennsylvania is dependent upon three factors: